peer2cloud/documentation/README.md

 # Documentation

 ### small count UTXO
-For split to UTXO use command:
+To split UTXO use a command:

 ```
 $ ./acsplit {coin_name} 50
 ```
-if you get error :```{"error":"couldnt create duplicates tx","tag":"xxxxxxxxx"}```, send 0.1 funds from your wallet to same address, wait confimations
+if you receive error :```{"error":"couldnt create duplicates tx","tag":"xxxxxxxxx"}```, send 0.1 funds from your wallet to same address, wait confirmations
-(you can check use command ```komodo-cli -ac_name={coin_name} listtransactions```), and again run command for split
+(you can use command  to check confirmation ```komodo-cli -ac_name={coin_name} listtransactions```), after confirmation run the command for splitting again

-### Balance is small <0.2
+### Balance is smaller <0.2
-You balance, is approaching the critical, it's time to think about how to replenish it
+When your balance comes to the critical it’s time to think about topping it up

 ### balance is very small <0.05

-You balance is very small, If you do not fill it urgently, you will lose notarisations for this fund
+Your balance is very small, If you do not fill it urgently, you will lose notarisations for this fund

 ### Last notary BTC was more than 3 hours ago

-Your node, not notarised more than 3 hours ago, there may be some problems
+If your node wasn’t notarised more than 3 hours ago there can be some problems

 ### Bitcoind process is not running

-Check running proccess bitcoind, for start use ```bitconind```
+Check running process bitcoind, to start use command ```bitconind```

 ### BTC "is_mine" is not true

-For you wallet not import key.
+Your wallet didn’t import the key.
 You can not notary.
+To import use command ``` bitcoin-cli importprivkey 1XXXXXXXXXXX```

 ### Iguana process is not running

-Notarisations not working, this very bad.
+Notarisations doesn’t work, this is very bad.
-Check running process iguana, for start use command: ```~/notary.sh```
+Check running process iguana, to start use the command: ```~/notary.sh```

-### Wallet size is too big, time to cleanup!
+### Wallet size is too big, time to clean it up!

 Notarisations for KMD and BTC is slow.
-Use instruction for fresh you wallet:
+Use instruction to fresh your wallet:
 1. Send BTC away, all of it.
-If you have access to this wallet other machine, skip this
+If you have access to this wallet on the other machine, skip this
 ```
 $ bitcoin-cli sendtoaddress "1xxx" {summ}  "" "" true
 ```

 2. Send KMD away, all of it.
-If you have access to this wallet other machine, skip this
+If you have access to this wallet on the other machine, skip this
 ```
 $ komodo-cli sendtoaddress "Rxxx" {summ} "" "" true
 ```

-3. Check balances and resend any until 0.00000000 on both wallets
+3. Check balances and resend any to 0.00000000 on both wallets

-4. Stop bitcoind, komodod & iguana
+4. Stop processes bitcoind, komodod & iguana
 ```
 $ pkill -15 iguana
 $ bitcoin-cli stop